KellyLee818/KellyLee818.github.io/_posts/2026-09-02-Cancer-Research:-T-Cell-Lymphoma.md

  *[Figure 1: Image of NK/T-cell Lymphoma]*
  *[Science Direct: Human Pathology: Case Reports](https://www.sciencedirect.com/science/article/pii/S221433001630044X)*

 T-cell lymphoma is a form of rare non-Hodgkin lymphoma, originating from white blood cells within the immune system known as lymphocytes.
-Affecting the lymphatic system, which includes bone marrow, the thymus, lymph nodes, spleen, tonsils, adenoids, and lymphoid tissue, t-cell lymphoma composes less than 15% of non-Hodgkin lymphomas in the U.S. For comparison, it has been found that for every 1,000 cancer diagnoses in the U.S., around 40 cases are found to be lymphomas, with 4-6 of those cases being T-cell lymphomas.
+Affecting the lymphatic system, which includes bone marrow, the thymus, lymph nodes, spleen, tonsils, adenoids, and lymphoid tissue, T-cell lymphoma composes less than 15% of non-Hodgkin lymphomas in the U.S. For comparison, it has been found that for every 1,000 cancer diagnoses in the U.S., around 40 cases are found to be lymphomas, with 4-6 of those cases being T-cell lymphomas.

 As found by the National Institute of Health, men are roughly 1.2 to 2 times more likely to be diagnosed with T-cell lymphoma compared to women, depending on the form of cancer.
 While most cases occur in individuals over the age of 55, the mean age of diagnosis is 57.1 years.